Siva-PKS/my-sentiment-app/README.md

 ##  Export

 You can download the full dataset with generated columns (Sentiment, Response) as a CSV using the Download CSV button.

+## Known Limits & Notes

+**Demo Row Cap:** App limits to the first 100 rows to keep the demo snappy.
+Adjust MAX_ROWS in app.py as needed.

+**LLM Scope:** flan-t5-small keeps things local but is small; you can swap in a larger T5 or other models if you have resources/GPU.

+**Torch + Streamlit:** The app includes a small workaround for a historical torch._classes issue.

+**Accuracy Metric:** As noted, the default accuracy is a placeholder until you supply ground truth labels.

 ##  License
 MIT License © 2025